-The Tulsa Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Tulsa Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 Adriane Jaynes is the Coordinator for Tulsa Area Clean Cities at Indian Nations Council of Governments (INCOG).
 Jaynes joined Tulsa Area Clean Cities 2011.
 She has a Master's Degree in Administration and Community Practice in Social Work from the University of Oklahoma.
 Prior to her work with INCOG, Jaynes worked for several nonprofit organizations in positions focused on advocacy, grant writing, administration, and communications.